 Youth Outreach Worker offices:

-Passes will also be available at select agencies provide Youth Outreach Worker programs across the Greater Toronto Area and can be accessed in-person, on a first-come, first-served basis at:
+Passes were also available at select agencies provide Youth Outreach Worker programs across the Greater Toronto Area and could be accessed in-person, on a first-come, first-served basis at:

 - 360 Kids